We practice and cascade to our membership the Karate-Do legacy of Makoto Gima.

 Gima Saiko Shihan continued his involvement in karate, acting as an advisor to both the JKA and the Shotokai, as well as teaching his own students in the old ways.
 Gima was awarded 10th Dan (Judan) from Kanken Toyama, during Funakoshi’s lifetime (1956)!

-A little known point is that Higuchi Ikuo Shihan, one of the two senior Gima Yudansha used to teach at Nakayama Masatoshi’s Hoitsugan Dojo.
+A little known point is that Higuchi Ikuo Shihan, one of the two senior Gima Yudansha used to teach at Nakayama Masatoshi’s Hoitsugan Dojo, such was the relationship between Gima Sensei and other prominent instructors of Shoto-kan and Shoto-kai.

 It is fair to say that few Shōtōkan organisations can boast this direct lineage.